-- (2) Postal packets addressed by a patient detained under this Law for despatch by the post office may be withheld therefrom - - (a) if the addressee has given notice in writing to the medical officer requesting that communications addressed to him by the patient should be withheld; or - (b) it appears to the medical officer that the packet would be unreasonably offensive to the addressee, is defamatory to other persons (other than persons having care of the patient) or would be likely to prejudice the interests of the patient. - (3) Where a postal packet has been withheld under this section, the patient concerned or his near relative may within 7 days after being informed of the decision appeal to the Mental Health Commission. - 17.
-Before making an order under section 20 of the Youth Justice Law (2005 Revision), the Youth Court, if it suspects that the juvenile subject to such order, is suffering from mental impairment or serious mental illness, may order such juvenile to be held in detention for examination by the medical officer who may, after making such examination, detain such juvenile for a period of observation under section 8 and shall in any event report to the Juvenile Court his opinion of the juvenile's mental condition.
+- 16. (1) Postal packets addressed to a patient detained under this Act may be withheld if, in the opinion of a medical officer having care of that patient, the receipt thereof might have an adverse effect upon that patient and any such packet so withheld shall be returned to the sender if the sender can be identified and located. - (2) Postal packets addressed by a patient detained under this Act for despatch by the post office may be withheld therefrom - (a) if the addressee has given notice in writing to the medical officer requesting that communications addressed to that addressee by the patient should be withheld; or - (b) it appears to the medical officer that the packet would be unreasonably offensive to the addressee, is defamatory to other persons (other than persons having care of the patient) or would be likely to prejudice the interests of the patient. - (3) Where a postal packet has been withheld under this section, the patient concerned or that patient's nearest relative may within 7 days after being informed of the decision appeal to the Mental Health Commission.

-Power of Youth Court (2005 Revision)
+Power of Youth Court